You are here

 History of Baptist College of Health Sciences

-Radiological Sciences education began at Baptist Memorial Hospital in 1956 with the Radiography program.
-In response to the need for advanced specialization, Nuclear Medicine was added in 1961, Radiation Therapy in 1975, and Diagnostic Medical Sonography (Ultrasound) in 1986.
-Approximately 1,000 graduates of these hospital-based schools are employed in a variety of settings.
-The college offers baccalaureate programs in , Diagnostic Medical Sonography (Ultrasound), Health Care Management, Medical Laboratory Science, Medical Radiography Nuclear Medicine Technology, Nursing, Radiation Therapy, and Respiratory Care has evolved from being a hospital-based program in the 1960s to being a clinical site for regional respiratory educational programs.
-Building upon this history, the college offers a baccalaureate degree in Respiratory Care, and is one of only forty-seven such programs in the nation.
-In the Respiratory Care program, registered clinicians may enroll in completion programs leading to a baccalaureate degree.
+The Allied Health majors also began as hospital-based programs within Baptist Memorial Hospital.
+The first program was Medical Radiography which began in 1956.
+In response to the need for advanced specialization, Nuclear Medicine was added in 1961, Radiation Therapy in 1975, and Diagnostic Medical Sonography in 1986.
+Respiratory Care has evolved from a hospital-based program in the 1960s to a clinical site for regional respiratory educational programs.
+Building upon this history, the College offers a baccalaureate degree in Respiratory Care.
+In this major, certified clinicians may also enroll in completion programs leading to a baccalaureate degree.
+Approximately 1,000 graduates of these hospital-based programs have been employed in a variety of settings.
+Medical Laboratory Science enrolled its first class in fall 2012.
+Biomedical Sciences began as a new baccalaureate major in fall 2013.